lukasz81/szczepan.me/README.md

 8) Test Driven Development with Jest framework.

 ## How to run dev:
-$npm run test: will run tests.
+$npm install: will install all dependencies.

 $http-server: to run dev.